alexnaish/mockercinno/README.md

 *  `headers` - An object containing headers as keys and their corresponding values.
 *  `cookies` - An object containing cookies as keys and their corresponding values.
 *  `body` - An object defining the response body.
+*  `delay` - An integer representing the number of milliseconds to respond after.

 An example of the above settings: